nakano15/giantsummon/README.md

 GuardianRequests.cs = The request system script is here.

 GuardianSchedule.cs = This is a system I paused developing, which would add a kind of "schedule" to guardian town npcs.
+Would be cool if they had their own daily lives, right?

 GuardianSelectionInterface.cs = Script of the Guardian Selection Interface is here.